 The vast majority of existing literature focuses on the use of DRE as a screening tool.
 A Cochrane review on screening for prostate cancer included five studies and found that screening did not significantly decrease prostate cancer-specific mortality (19).
 This review supports the recommendations of NICE which suggests that GPs refer patients urgently on the basis of an abnormal DRE.
 The NICE recommendation was made on the basis of the Hamilton 2006 paper which is included in this review.
 There is also qualitative literature to suggest that the prospect of a DRE may deter men from presenting to primary care.

+Conclusion

+The most recent UK NICE guidelines recommend that general practitioners undertake a digital rectal examination on all patients with lower urinary tract symptoms.
+The guidelines suggest referring patients under the two week wait referral pathway if the prostate feels malignant.
+This is the first review to look at the accuracy of digital rectal examination by general practitioners for the diagnosis of prostate cancer in symptomatic patients.
 We found only four studies on the effectiveness of DRE for the diagnosis of prostate cancer in symptomatic patients in primary care, with much of the available literature focusing on screening.
 DRE is widely used and recommended for the assessment of patients in primary care.
-It is a simple, safe and cost-effective diagnostic tool, however more research is needed to assess its effectiveness in diagnosing prostate cancer in symptomatic patients.

-Conclusion

-The most recent UK NICE guidelines recommend that general practitioners undertake a digital rectal examination on all patients with lower urinary track symptoms.
-The guidelines suggest referring patients under the two week wait referral pathway if the prostate feels malignant.
-This is the first review to look at the accuracy of digital rectal examination by general practitioners for the diagnosis of prostate cancer.
-The findings of the review support the NICE guidelines and recommend urgent referral for suspected cancer in patients with an abnormal DRE, however the review casts doubt on the use of DRE as a diagnostic tool in primary care due to the low sensitivity and negative predictive value.
+It is a simple, safe and cost-effective diagnostic tool, The findings of the review support the NICE guidelines and recommend urgent referral for suspected cancer in patients with an abnormal DRE, however the review casts doubt on the use of DRE as a diagnostic tool in primary care due to the low sensitivity and negative predictive value.
+More research is needed to assess its effectiveness in diagnosing prostate cancer in symptomatic patients..

-Notes

 List of abbreviations